-44 Identify any new developments in corporate governance over the past year (including any significant proposals for new legislation or regulation, even if not yet adopted).
-Please identify any significant trends in the issues that have been the focus of shareholder interest or activism over the past year (without reference to specific initiatives aimed at specific companies).
+44 Identify any new developments in corporate governance over the past year.
+Identify any significant trends in the issues that have been the focus of shareholder interest or activism over the past year.

-The Securities Commission of Malaysia (SC) issued the Annual General Meeting Corporate Governance Checklist for Shareholders (the AGM CG Checklist) on 5 February 2020 with the aim of promoting meaningful dialogue between shareholders and the board of directors at the annual general meetings of companies.
-The AGM CG Checklist was developed as one of the deliverables under the SC's Corporate Governance Strategic Priorities (2017-2020).
+The Securities Commission of Malaysia issued the Annual General Meeting Corporate Governance Checklist for Shareholders (AGM CG Checklist) on 5 February 2020, with the aim of promoting meaningful dialogue between shareholders and the board of directors at the annual general meetings of companies.
+The AGM CG Checklist was developed as one of the deliverables under the Securities Commission's Corporate Governance Strategic Priorities (2017-2020).

-The Joint Committee on Climate Change (JC3), co-chaired by the SC and Bank Negara Malaysia, was formed in September 2019.
+The Joint Committee on Climate Change (JC3), co-chaired by the Securities Commission and Bank Negara Malaysia, was formed in September 2019.
 The JC3 aims to look at and create greater synergy in the development of climate-related solutions for the capital and financial markets.
-It is expected that more green and specialised financial products and services will be on offer by financial institutions, such as custom products for women entrepreneurs and small and medium-sized businesses, green solutions that promote environmental sustainability and innovative solutions that promote physical and mental well-being.
+It is expected that more green and specialised financial products and services will be on offer by financial institutions, such as custom products for female entrepreneurs and small and medium-sized businesses, green solutions that promote environmental sustainability, and innovative solutions that promote physical and mental well-being.